Stud Service

 WE WILL DO OUR VERY BEST TO GET YOU A NICE LITTER OF PUPPIES.
 WE WILL TREAT BOTH YOU AND YOUR FEMALE WITH TOTAL RESPECT AND WE WILL CARE FOR HER AS WE WOULD ONE OF OUR OWN.
 IF WE HAVE PROBLEMS WE WILL KEEP YOU INFORMED AND SEEK YOUR INPUT WHEN NECESSARY.
 NO MATTER WHAT HAPPENS YOU WILL KNOW THAT WE HAVE GIVEN OUR ALL TO GET YOU YOUR DESIRED LITTER OF PUPPIES!

-In addition Marcia and I are conscientious about getting your dog bred.
-While the males almost always get the job done on their own, things don’t always work out perfectly.
-To avoid missing a breeding, we often find ourselves trying breedings early in the cycle.
-If you are early you wait.
-If you are late then the ball game is over!
-The problem is when a female doesn’t allow a breeding over a period of days and we are left to wonder whether we need to resort to more extreme measures or to do an AI.
-All these concerns and waste of time and energy ( dogs and human!) can be eliminated by progesterone testing (PT).
-We know that some folks will not want to spend the money on progesterone testing and may have a vet who does not deal with a lab or hospital which does the testing so we want to accomodate as much as is reasonable.
-Some folks only contact one vet to inquire about PT and either findout that it isn’t done there or will cost a small fortune to be done.
+All these concerns and the waste of time and energy ( dogs and human!) can be eliminated by progesterone testing (PT).
+We know that some folks will not want to spend the money on progesterone testing and may have a vet who does not deal with a lab or hospital which does the testing so we want to accommodate as much as is reasonable.
+Some folks only contact one vet to inquire about PT and either find out that it isn’t done there or will cost a small fortune to be done.
 If you research the issue it is almost always possible to have PT done at a reasonable fee.
-Some vets have an arrangement with a local hospital to have testing done at a reasonable price and ina timely manner.
-Vets who specialize in reproduction can almost always help.
+Some vets have an arrangement with a local hospital to have testing done at a reasonable price and in a timely manner.
+Vets who specialize in reproduction can always help.
 Getting results the next day ( when vets send the blood draw to a an outside lab) is not usually a problem although it can mean a little more expense.
-When you do PT the window of opportunity for successful breeding rermains the same as when you are doing it the old way, you just know when the window is!
+When you do PT the window of opportunity for successful breeding remains the same as when you are doing it the old way, you just know when the window is!

 With that in mind we are now handling our breedings in this way:

-The best way to time the breeding is by progesterone testing(PT).
-If you don’t use PT then you should keep accurate records of your female’s past heats and/or breedings, or bring the female well ahead of time and let our males time the breedings.
-In general if you count back 63 days from when an earlier litte was born that will give you the date of ovulation.
+If you don’t use PT then you should keep accurate records of your female’s past heats and/or breedings.
+In general if you count back 63 days from the date when an earlier litter was born that will give you the date of ovulation.
 By far the most common problem that we and, I assume, most breeders encounter is the female arriving late.
 Don’t assume too much.
 Your female may not be average.
 Even if your female has been bred before that does not guarantee that she will ovulate the same this time.
 Her first day may not coincide with first observable blood.
 You may have missed her first blood.
 The list goes on…… Also bear in mind that if you are having a vaginal smear done it is almost always best to have two done especially if your female is more in the middle of her cycle.
 Again we strongly recommend PT.

 PROGESTERONE TESTING!

-We try to give at least two breedings and that is usually more than enough when you do PT.
+We try to give two breedings and that is usually more than enough when you do PT.
 If holidays or travel and the like prevent you from getting a “perfect” number for your girl then we will do an additional breeding(s).
 For a number of very good reasons it is worth your time and money to have progesterone testing done by your vet if at all possible before you make the trip to BFR.

-1. It makes our work easier( and probably the lives of your female and our stud dog) by eliminating attempted breedings too early/late in the cycle.
+1. It makes our work easier (and probably the lives of your female and our stud dog) by eliminating attempted breedings too early/too late in the cycle.
 Some females will allow breedings very early and/or very late and a progesterone test or two will reduce or eliminate breedings which are fruitless.

 2. In addition progesterone testing nearly guarantees getting a breeding or breedings at the “perfect” time thereby possibly increasing litter size.
 One additional puppy will more than make up for the cost of the PT.